Cavaliers: An Anthology 1973–1974

-Cavaliers: An Anthology 1973–1974 is a remastered four-disc box-set anthology by Cockney Rebel, released in 2012.
-The set chronicles the recording career of the original line-up of Cockney Rebel, between 1973 and 1974.
-It includes both of the band's albums The Human Menagerie (1973) and The Psychomodo (1974), as well as all the singles and non-album B-Sides.
+Cavaliers: An Anthology 1973–1974 is a remastered four-disc box-set anthology by Cockney Rebel, released by EMI on 29 October 2012.
+The set chronicles the recording career of the original line-up of Cockney Rebel between 1973 and 1974.
+It includes both of the band's albums in full, The Human Menagerie (1973) and The Psychomodo (1974), as well as all the singles and non-album B-sides.
 It also features early alternative versions and mixes of tracks from both albums, as well as live sessions for the BBC, including a John Peel session and on the Old Grey Whistle Test.

 Cavaliers: An Anthology 1973–1974 was released on CD in the UK and Europe.
 The set was mastered and remastered at Abbey Road Studios by Adam Nunn.
 The liner notes, under the heading "Young, Feisty and Fearless", were written by Harley, in which he recalls the writing of the songs, the early stages of his career, the formation of Cockney Rebel and the recording of the two albums with the original line-up.

 Harley also revealed in the liner notes that he was considering performing the two Cockney Rebel albums in their entirety.
 Later that year, on 24 November, Harley and his band would perform the two albums at the Birmingham Symphony Hall, with a 50-piece orchestra and chamber choir.
 The performance was released in 2013, titled Birmingham (Live with Orchestra & Choir).